edmundpf/robinhood_yolo/README.md

 > Robinhood Options API written in Coffeescript and console CLI w/ included account history, positions watch, etc. ☕

 ![CLI Help](https://i.imgur.com/1musfQe.jpg "CLI Help")

+**NOTE: The Robinhood API is not officially supported and is subject to change at any time.
+This package is also not actively maintained, so please ensure tests continue to pass before use, and use at your own risk.**
 ## Install
 * To use the CLI
 	* `npm i -g robinhood-yolo`